Solanum laxum: Inflorescences

 The white or pale blue flowers appear in groups of around 20 in branched inflorescences, produced in profusion in the spring but also sporadically at other times of the year.
 The inflorescences are initially terminal, later also laterally.
 They are hairless, reach lengths of 5 centimeters and more, are usually divided two or three times, but can also be divided significantly more often and contain up to 50 flowers.
 All flowers are fully developed and five-fold.
 The inflorescence stalk becomes 0.5 to 4 centimeters long, but its length is very variable depending on the size of the inflorescence and the age.

 These are followed by dark blue or black berries that are around 8 mm in diameter.

 Distribution

 The natural distribution area of the species extends from the southeastern Brazilian states of Minas Gerais and Rio Grande do Sul to the mouth of the Río de la Plata in Argentina and Uruguay, as well as to Paraguay.
+In the natural range, the species is in the Atlantic rainforest, in Araucaria forests, and open forest edges.

+At suitable locations, the naturalized representatives are also resistant to light frosts.
 The species is often naturalized as a cultural refugee in both temperate and subtropical areas.
 The locations range from just above sea level to altitudes over 500 meters.
-In the natural range, the species is in the Atlantic rainforest, in Araucaria forests, and open forest edges.
-At suitable locations, the naturalized representatives are also resistant to light frosts.

 The species is naturalised in Brisbane and Sydney in Australia.